turingschool/curriculum/tutorials/topics/continuous_integration.markdown

 # Continuous Integration

-Continuous Integration (CI) is an integral component of a development team as it performs the necessary work of integrating and compiling the code within a source repository on an independent system ensuring the health of the codebase and alerts when it ceases to work correctly.
+The use of Continuous Integration (CI) is an integral aspect of any teams' development efforts.
+A CI tool performs the necessary work of integrating and compiling the code within a source repository on an independent system.
+The CI tool then ensures the health of the code base and sends alerts when the code base ceases to work correctly.

+[TODO: Do we want a link to the wikipedia CI page?]

-Several tenants, outlined on Wikipedia, underscore the important aspects to consider when preparing your CI environment:
+As outlined on Wikipedia, several tenets make up the core philosophy of a proper CI environment:

-* Automate the build
-* Make the build self-testing
+* Automation of builds
+* Self-testing of builds
-* Every commit should be built
+* Building of every commit
-* Keep the build fast
+* Emphasizing build speed
-* Test in a clone of the production environment
+* Testing in a clone of the production environment
-* Everyone can see the results of the latest build
+* Publishing the results of the latest build

-Outlined below is configuration of the [Jenkins](http://jenkins-ci.org/) CI build system.
-While written in Java, it has numerous plugins and support for Ruby and Rails projects.
-Also most popular ruby test frameworks provide output in [jUnit](http://www.junit.org/) XML format which is parseable by Jenkins.
+Below is a configuration outline for use of the [Jenkins](http://jenkins-ci.org/) CI build system.
+While written in Java, Jenkins has numerous plugins which enable support of Ruby and Rails projects.
+Also, most popular ruby test frameworks provide output in the [jUnit](http://www.junit.org/) XML format which is parseable by Jenkins.

 ## Jenkins

 ### Creating a Job

+[TODO: The name of what?
+The name of the project?
+Of the job?
+Of the repository?]

 Generating a job requires you to define the name, define the source repository location, and specify a building interval.
 Refer to your source repository for this information.
-With regard to the interval, it is often best to specifying a fairly frequent polling interval or every change.
+When first starting with CI, it is often best to specify a fairly frequent polling interval, or simply build on every change.

-The most important steps to articulate is adding a build step and post build actions.
+The most important parts of the job are the build step and the post-build actions.

-    A build step should not contain overly complicated information about the build process.
-If it does, consider integrating it into a Rake task or a bash script within your project so that that information is captured within your project's source repository.
+Remember that builds are, in theory, not part of the source code of your project.
+If builds become overly complicated, consider integrating them into Rake tasks or bash scripts within your project so that these important processes are captured within your project's source repository.

 #### Adding a Build Step

-Within a Jenkins job you can add a `Build` step to `Execute shell` command.
-This allows you the ability to define a bash script to perform your build execution.
+Within a Jenkins job you can add a `Build` step to the `Execute shell` command.
+This gives you the ability to define a bash script to perform your build execution.

 ```bash
 #!/bin/bash